What is a Pitch Deck?

 Finally, once you’re ready to send your pitch deck to your potential investors, remember to send it as a PDF.
 This is so that your presentation’s ‘locked’ and can’t be revised by the recipient.

-Pitch Deck Template
+Pitch Deck Template and Examples

 We’ve created a pitch deck template to help get you started.
 Feel free to tailor to your own company’s story and circumstances.
 If you’re looking for some inspiration, check out our library of pitch deck examples.